y3owk1n/kyle-blog/_posts/supabase-trpc.md

   url: "/assets/blog/supabase-trpc/cover.jpg"
 ---

 [Next.js](https://nextjs.org/) is amazing and [Typescript](https://www.typescriptlang.org) made development even more amazing!
-The entire time i was finding a way to have end-to-end type safety solution until i met [tRPC](https://trpc.io), almost perfect there.
+The entire time I was finding a way to have an end-to-end type safety solution until I met [tRPC](https://trpc.io), almost perfect there.

 But... it wasn't yet perfect enough.

-There are a lot of examples of end-to-end tRPC in the web, where majority that I followed was utilising [Prisma](https://www.prisma.io) as the ORM layer for type safety.
+There are a lot of examples of end-to-end tRPC on the web, where the majority that I followed was utilising [Prisma](https://www.prisma.io) as the ORM layer for type safety.

 > At this point, I am still in love with [Supabase](https://supabase.com)

-Overall, Supabase is great, and I am able to generate types from Supabase directly by following the [doc](https://supabase.com/docs/guides/api/generating-types).
-But here's the issue... the generated types are not suitable to be inferred directly through tRPC routers, since I am only able to grab the main types from it `definitions['table']`, but not the exact types that I am returning from the API.
+Overall, Supabase is great, and I can generate types from Supabase directly by following the [doc](https://supabase.com/docs/guides/api/generating-types).
+But here's the issue... the generated types are not suitable to be inferred directly through tRPC routers, since I am only able to grab the main types from its `definitions['table']`, but not the exact types that I am returning from the API.

 And here I came across this cool tiny tool [postgrest-js-tools](https://www.npmjs.com/package/postgrest-js-tools).
-So how does this work? _(I won't be going through how to use tRPC here, refer to the docs 😉)_
+So how does this work? `(I won't be going through how to use tRPC here, refer to the docs 😉)`

 First install the package: